ORTHODONTICS

 INTRODUCTION

-Modern orthodontics is the branch of dentistry specialized in the diagnosis, prevention and treatment of malocclusions, which manifest themselves as anomalies in the position and development of the jaw bones and teeth.
+Modern orthodontics is the branch of dentistry specialized in the diagnosis, prevention and treatment of malocclusions, which show up as anomalies in position and development of jaw bones and teeth.

-It also deals with craniofacial growth, the development of dental relationships and the treatment of dento-facial anomalies.
+It also deals with craniofacial growth, the development of dental occlusion and the treatment of dento-facial anomalies.

-With orthodontics we want to create a correct alignment of the teeth and of the dento-facial structures both in the growth phase and in maturity; create the best possible occlusal relationships and obtain a good facial aesthetics, a better state of health of the teeth and their supporting tissues.
+By means of orthodontics we create a correct alignment for teeth and dento-facial structures both in the growth phase and maturity; also, we create the best possible occlusal matching, a good facial aesthetics, a better health for teeth and their supporting tissues.

 OCCLUSION

-The term "occlusion" defines the relationships between the dental elements when the maxillary and mandibular arches come into contact with each other.
-The classification criterion still most used today is the Angle system:
+The term "occlusion" defines the geometric relation between the teeth when maxilla and mandibula close into contact.
+The classification still most used today is the Angle system:

-Class I: ideal ratio between maxilla and mandible
+Class I: ideal ratio between maxilla and mandibula

-Class II: the maxilla is ahead of the mandible
+Class II: the maxilla is up front of the mandibula

-Class III: the mandible is ahead of the maxilla.
+Class III: the mandibula is up front of the maxilla.

-It is important to underline that these three positions (and their subcategories) are currently considered only anatomical variants, as they are almost equally distributed in the world population.
-It is therefore no longer correct to state that all dental classes other than I are "malocclusions".
-However, it is true that some of them can potentially (in the long run) cause problems of various kinds to the teeth .
+It's important to state that these three positions (and their subcategories) are currently considered only anatomical variants, as they are almost equally distributed in the world's population.
+Therefore it's no longer correct to say that all dental classes other than I are "malocclusions".
+However, it's true that some of them can potentially cause problems of various kinds to the teeth .

-Most of the dental skeletal problems encountered in growing patients are supported by a multifactorial cause (hereditary causes, defects in embryonic development, trauma and functional influences).
+Most of the dental-skeletal problems observed in growing patients have multifactorial causes (inheritance, defects in embryonic development, trauma and functional influences).

-Some behavioral anomalies, the so-called spoiled habits, create disharmonic pressures at the level of the orofacial musculature causing the appearance of occlusal problems.
+Some behavioral anomalies, the so-called habits, create non harmonic pressure on the orofacial musculature causing the spawning of occlusal problems.

-Form and function are closely related to each other and condition each other: just as a correct function determines a harmonious development of the mouth, so an altered function can modify the shape of the jaws and dental arches.
+Form and function are closely related to and influence each other: as much as a correct function determines a harmonious development of the mouth, so an altered function can modify the shape of the jaws and dental arches.

-Sucking with a soother can be considered advisable for the first 24 months of life so that it does not create a malocclusion.
+Sucking with a soother can be considered advisable for the first 24 months so that it won't cause a malocclusion.

-Thumb sucking is much more problematic, which if continued beyond 4 years of age can create occlusal problems such as anterior open bite with atypical swallowing.
+Thumb sucking is much more problematic because, if continued beyond 4 years of age, it may create occlusal problems such as anterior open bite with atypical swallowing.

-The finger also presses on the palate pushing the upper incisors outwards; the compression of the lip muscles creates a conformation with narrow upper arches.
+The finger also presses on the palate pushing outwards the upper incisors; the compression of the lip muscles creates a conformation with narrow upper arches.

-Oral breathing: it is a pathological situation in which the passage of air occurs mainly through the mouth, which creates alterations in the neuromuscular system with repercussions on the craniofacial shape.
+Oral breathing: it is a pathological situation in which the air passage occurs mainly through the mouth, creating alterations in the neuromuscular system with consequences on the craniofacial shape.

-Even atypical swallowing can be considered a bad habit; the thrust of the tongue goes forward and not upwards, and this determines the lack of occlusal contact between the arches, the outward position of the upper incisors, the high pointed palate and the rather narrow lower arch.
+Even atypical swallowing can be considered a bad habit; the tongue thrusts forward and not upwards, and this determines the lack of occlusal contact between arches, the outward position of upper incisors, the high pointed palate and the rather narrow lower arch.

-The correction of these functional problems must be twofold: orthodontic, to solve the malocclusion and myofunctional to give the correct tone to the chewing muscles; from this we understand the need for an important collaboration between orthodontist and speech therapist.
+The correction of these functional problems must be twofold: orthodontics, to solve the malocclusion and myofunctional to give the correct tone to the chewing muscles; Hence, the need for an important collaboration between orthodontist and logopedist.

 THE FIRST ORTHODONTIC VISIT

-It would be better to make a first orthodontic evaluation between 4-5 years in the full phase of deciduous dentition because an early evaluation is aimed at identifying the problem and assessing its evolution over time.
+A first orthodontic evaluation is better performed between 4-5 years of age during deciduous dentition because an early evaluation consents to identify the problem and assess its evolution over time.

-There are also some malocclusions that must be intercepted early to try to control and possibly neutralize the mechanisms of aggravation of the initial defect.
+There are also some malocclusions that must be intercepted early to try to control and possibly neutralize the mechanisms of worsening of the initial defect.

-Inversion of the anterior chewing (III class).
-This situation leads to uncontrolled growth of the mandible with a mechanical obstacle to the normal growth evolution of the upper jaw.
+Inversion of the anterior occlusion (III class).
+This situation leads to uncontrolled growth of the mandible with a mechanical obstacle to the normal evolution of the upper jaw.

-Reversal of the lateral-posterior coupling, or unilateral cruciate bite.
+Reversal of the lateral-posterior dental match, or unilateral cross bite.
 In the growing subject, this inversion involves an asymmetry of the maxilla both in the transverse and vertical planes.

 Then there are a whole series of orthodontic problems that can be diagnosed in the mixed or permanent dentition phase:

-Lack of space: the loss of deciduous teeth at an early age represents a risk for correct dental alignment because the neighboring teeth move along the arch where they find the space causing a shortening of the arch itself and consequent dental crowding.
+Lack of space: the loss of deciduous teeth at an early age represents a risk for correct dental alignment because the neighboring teeth move along the arch where they find room, thus causing a shortening of the arch itself and consequent dental crowding.

-Antero-posterior discrepancies: to be corrected in mixed dentition if the problem is skeletal and therefore needs to be solved with orthopedic devices.
+Antero-posterior discrepancies: to be corrected during mixed dentition if the problem is skeletal and therefore needs to be solved with orthopedic devices.

-Vertical discrepancies: deep bite when in the usual occlusion position the upper incisors cover the vestibular surface of the lower ones by more than 3 mm.
+Vertical discrepancies.
+Deep bite: when in the usual occlusal position the upper incisors cover the vestibular surface of the lower ones by more than 3 mm.
 In severe cases it is important that the patient be examined for an orthodontic evaluation.

-Open bite: when in the usual occlusion position the upper incisors do not cover even the slightest bit the vestibular surface of the lower ones; we have already said that this situation is often linked to bad habits.
+Open bite: when in usual occlusion position the upper incisors do not cover even the slightest bit the vestibular surface of the lower ones; we have already mentioned that this situation is often linked to bad habits.

-When it is necessary, orthodontic therapy can be divided into two phases: the first phase is the interceptive one that corrects those dental and skeletal disharmonies that could considerably complicate future treatments.
+When necessary, orthodontic therapy can be divided into two phases: the first phase is the interceptive one that corrects those dental and skeletal disharmonies that could considerably complicate future treatments.

 This early stage of treatment does not eliminate the possible need for permanent dentition orthodontic therapy, but makes it easier and optimizes the results.

-In general, as regards the occlusal problems of the skeletal type, it can be said that the therapeutic possibilities become the more limited the more the patient's age advances.
+In general, in regards to occlusal problems of skeletal kind, therapeutic possibilities become more limited the more the patient's age advances.

-In fact, dento-facial orthopedics can be performed when the subject is in phase active growth and development; when growth is complete, the therapeutic weapons available to the orthodontist are rather limited.
+In fact, dento-facial orthopedics can be performed during active growth and development; when growth is complete, the therapeutic weapons available to the orthodontist are rather limited.

 However, there is always the possibility of correcting serious malocclusions with maxillofacial surgery.